eclipse-vertx/vert.x/core_manual_java.md

 The log files by default go in a file called `vertx.log` in the system temp directory.
 On my Linux box this is `\tmp`.

-For more information on configuring logging, please see the main manual.
+For more information on configuring logging, please see the [main manual](manual.html#logging).

 ## Accessing environment variables from a Verticle

-You can access the map of environment variables from a Verticle with the `getEnv()` method on the `container` object.
+You can access the map of environment variables from a Verticle with the `env()` method on the `container` object.

+## Causing the container to exit

+You can call the `exit()` method of the container to cause the Vert.x instance to make a clean shutdown.

 # Deploying and Undeploying Verticles Programmatically

 You can deploy and undeploy verticles programmatically from inside another verticle.
-Any verticles deployed programmatically inherit the path of the parent verticle.
+Any verticles deployed this way will be able to see resources (classes, scripts, other files) of the main verticle.

 ## Deploying a simple verticle